CDK-R/cdkr/README.md

 For the png package, I have tested [png-0.1-7](http://www.rforge.net/png/files/)

 Some users have reported that `rcdk` methods (such as `parse.smiles`) are returning errors related to class not found or class version mismatch.
 This can happen when you are using a prepackaged version of `rJava` from [CRAN](https://cran.r-project.org/) and is caused by that package not finding the correct JRE home if you have multiple Java versions installed.
 In such a case, reinstalling `rJava` from sources appears to resolve this issue.
+See this [discussion](http://stackoverflow.com/questions/26948777/how-can-i-make-rjava-use-the-newer-version-of-java-on-osx).

 ## rpubchem